 Unlike the standard facelift where the skin is separated from the deeper tissues, the deep-plane technique repositions the tissues of the face as a single unit causing less tissue trauma and faster healing.
 Also, since the deep-plane technique is accomplished in a plane that naturally exists in our face (instead of an unnatural plane that is used in other facelifts), there is less bruising and minimal pain after this procedure.

 Regardless of the technique used, it is important to understand the goals of a facelift.
 Irrespective of age, a facelift should restore a youthful appearance with a natural result.
 Patients uniformly report feeling younger and looking refreshed without changing who they are.
 Younger patients can expect the results to last a bit longer, but older patients often experience more dramatic improvement.
 Facelift incisions are hidden behind the ears and in natural skin creases.
 This ensures excellent camouflage, as the incisions typically heal as fine thread-like lines.

 Typically there is minimal pain associated with a facelift.
 However, we will prescribe medication for you to ensure that you are comfortable throughout your post-operative healing period.
-It usually takes 10-14 days for patients to return to normal social activities, and incisions will continue to heal and refine for slightly longer.
+It usually takes 10-14 days for patients to return to normal social activities.
+Incisions will continue to heal and refine for slightly longer.